Condom shortage looms after coronavirus lockdown shuts world's top producer

-KUALA LUMPUR (Reuters) - A global shortage of condoms is looming, the world’s biggest producer said, after a coronavirus lockdown forced it to shut down production.
+KUALA LUMPUR, March 27 (Reuters) - A global shortage of condoms is looming, the world’s biggest producer said, after a coronavirus lockdown forced it to shut down production.

 “We are going to see a global shortage of condoms everywhere, which is going to be scary,” Karex Chief Executive Goh Miah Kiat told Reuters this week.

-“My concern is that for a lot of humanitarian programs deep down in Africa, the shortage will not just be two weeks or a month.
+“My concern is that for a lot of humanitarian programmes deep down in Africa, the shortage will not just be two weeks or a month.
 That shortage can run into months.”

 Malaysia is Southeast Asia’s worst affected country, with 2,161 coronavirus infections and 26 deaths.
 The lockdown is due to remain in place at least until April 14.